Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: The main results

 \subsection{Non-existence of exotic convergence}

-What Theorem \ref{scc case} claims is related to the fact that such a sequence cannot converge exotically to a b-group.
+The assumptions in Theorem \ref{scc case} is related to the fact that such a sequence as in the statement cannot converge exotically to a b-group.
 The condition that none of $c_1, \dots , c_r$ lies on the boundary of the supporting surface of a component of $\mu^-$ or $\mu^+$ is essential for the exotic convergence.
 We can prove the following related results.
-(Recall that a non-boundary parabolic locus is said to be isolated if it does not touch a simply degenerate end.)
+(Recall that a non-peripheral parabolic locus is said to be isolated if it does not touch a simply degenerate end.)

 \begin{theorem} Let $G$ be a b-group without isolated parabolic locus.
 Then there is no sequence of quasi-Fuchsian groups exotically converging to $G$. \end{theorem}